ErpNetDocs/tech/modules/my/calendar.md

 ![picture](pictures/business_week_view.png)

-In **Month** view, the labels are positioned vertically on the left of the Calendar, and their number depends on how many weeks the month has.
+In **Month** view, labels are positioned on the left of the Calendar, and their number depends on how many weeks the month has.

 ![picture](pictures/business_week_monthvieww.png)